deeper-x/resvdb/README.md

 ## Installation

-To use `VectorDB`, you need Rust installed.
+To use `ResVDB`, you need Rust installed.
 Add the following dependencies to your `Cargo.toml`:

 ```toml
 [dependencies]